lofar-astron/PyBDSF/doc/source/ug_basics.rst

         A file name may be given (e.g., ``tget 'savefile.sav'``), in which case the parameters are loaded from the file specified.
-If no file name is given, the parameters are loaded from the file 'pybdsm.last' if it exists.
+If no file name is given, the parameters are loaded from the file 'pybdsf.last' if it exists.

         Normally, the save file is created by the :term:`tput` command.

 Tasks
 -----
-The following tasks are available in PyBDSM:
+The following tasks are available in PyBDSF:

 .. parsed-literal::